 - AP18 Not allowed for CC account.
 Customer's bank account is not eligible for eMandate (e.g. some types of business account and jointly-held accounts).

 - AP23 Rejected as per customer confirmation.
 Customer declined to authorise the eMandate on the bank's website.

 - AP27 Invalid frequency.
 The destination bank is entitled to deny ADHO frequency when used with L001 category code.

 Technical errors: If the error is temporary server issue, the customer can retry with the same source authorisation link.
 If the error is a code problem, the bank has to fix it.
 Some of the main errors are:

 - AP28 - Mandate registration failed.
 This is a generic error used by banks to indicate no other applicable error code or the bank has not mapped the various error codes.

-- 457 - Bank returned error XML.
-This is a generic error given by NPCI to indicate that the bank did not give a valid response.
+- 474 - Bank returned error XML.
+This is a generic error given by NPCI to indicate that the bank did not give a valid response structure/format.

 When an eMandate authorisation error occurs, LotusPay informs you via webhook if you have provided a webhook URL.
-You can also view the error in the LotusPay dashboard on the mandate page.
+You can also view the error in the LotusPay dashboard on the source page.